opsd-io/terraform-module-template/CONTRIBUTING.md

 - `terraform-validate`: native Terraform command that validates the configuration files;
 - `terraform-lint`: a framework to find possible errors, warn about deprecated syntax, unused declarations, enforce best practices and naming conventions;
 - `terraform-docs`: generates Terraform module documentation.

+## Module usage example(s)

+**Important**: The module should provide at least one example to demonstrate the usage.
+The example should be tested and updated whenever a new change is introduced in the module.